sxs-collaboration/www_black-holes_org/_posts/2024-03-11-hybridization-PN-BMS.md

 1-10, with spins up to 80% of max, that are precessing, and do between 60-100+ orbits.
 In units that relativists know, up to 10⁵M long!

-Here's the kind of thing you can get from Dongze's code.
+Below is the kind of thing you can get from Dongze's code.
 Top three panels are different modes of the same waveform.
 The matching window is between the vertical lines.
 Optimizing gets BMS-transformed PN to agree with NR, with residuals in the bottom 3 panels.